PathwayAnalysisPlatform/ProteoformNetworks/src/4_modified_overlap/Replication.md

 ## Examples of modified overlap

-Follow the same steps of the artefactual overlap.
+Follow the same steps of the gene level only overlap.

 # Disease modules